 We will periodically update this page with new and upcoming opportunities to join our team at PWC!

-Job Title: Workforce Development Trainer Department: Community Services
+Job Title: Workforce Development Trainer

-Reports to: Community Services Director Location: Los Angeles, hybrid
+Reports to: Community Services Director

-Effective Date: August 2025 Supervises: None
+Effective Date: Upon hire Supervises: None

 Job type: Permanent, full-time, non-exempt Salary: $65,840 annually